SimpleShowing is a real estate brokerage that advertises discounted listing fees for home sellers and large commission rebates for buyers.

-And after the following customer had a negative encounter with a SimpleShowing agent, CEO Fred McGill quickly contacted her to make things right.
+And after the following customer had a negative encounter with a SimpleShowing real estate agent, CEO Fred McGill quickly contacted her to make things right.

 Con: Limited agent selection

 No matter what real estate company you use, it’s important to choose a high-quality agent.
-That’s especially true with a discount brokerage like SimpleShowing, simply because their agents juggle so many more customers at once.
+That’s especially true with a discount brokerage like SimpleShowing because their agents juggle so many more customers at once.

 If finding the right agent is a top priority, it’s a good idea to compare your options!
-Our friends at Clever also offer a free service that connects you with full-service realtors nationwide.
-Sell your home for a flat listing fee of $3,500 — or just 1% for homes above $350,000.
+Clever also offers a free service that connects you with full-service realtors nationwide.
+Sell your home for a low listing fee of 1.5%.

 Con: High-volume approach may be risky

-SimpleShowing agents close up to 5x more deals than the average realtor.
+SimpleShowing real estate agents close up to five times more deals than the average realtor.
 This enables them to offer steep discounts on commission, but it could impact your experience.